ggintli95/ContractoBI-Support/README.md

-# Welcome to ContractoBI Github Support page
+# Welcome to ContractoBI Github support page

 This repository represents a support channel to the iOS, iPadOS and macOS ContractoBI app.